 You can find your local education authority on nidirect.

 Getting free school meals

-You can apply for free school lunches if you're on a low income and get any of these benefits:
+You can apply for free school lunches if you get any of these benefits:

-- Universal Credit and you don't earn more than £14,000 a year after tax
+- Universal Credit if you earn less than £14,000 a year (not including benefits)

 - Income Support

 - income-related Employment and Support Allowance

 If you've asked for asylum and you're getting asylum support while you wait for a decision, you can also apply for free school lunches.